melvinsh/cnay/README.md

 # cnay

 `cnay` is a command-line tool that resolves a list of hostnames to their corresponding IP addresses.
-It filters the results to include only unique, sorted IPv4 addresses from hostnames with an A record, excluding those with a CNAME record, unless the CNAME is on the same domain as the input hostname.
+It filters the results to include only unique, sorted IPv4 addresses from hostnames with an A record **or** A records from CNAMEs on the **same domain**.

 ## Installation